kritikseth/Analyzing-Optimal-Configurations-for-Playing-Video-Games/README.md

 ## Mentor

-This project was completed with the guidanc of [Dr Pascal Wallisch](https://github.com/Pascallisch)
+This project was completed with the guidance of [Dr Pascal Wallisch](https://github.com/Pascallisch)

 ## Installation
 ```